FAQ’s Cesar Ramirez

-Is a soil test really important? michael
+Is a soil test really important?
+Cesar Ramirez

 Soil testing is a tool and nothing more.
 Like any tool put to good use, soil testing is very beneficial.
 The Timberleaf Soil Testing Program emphasizes soil testing and cultivation practices.
 If you follow our recommendations, it should make a big difference in the results you receive for your efforts, whether you’re a mini farmer or home gardener.

 I’ve read or heard that you can grow good crops without a soil test, is this true?
 Cesar Ramirez

 This is absolutely correct.
 From the many soil tests we perform each year, we have found that generally one gardener or mini farmer in 50 has balanced soil nutrients.
 Even fewer have soil organic matter, soil oxygen, and soil moisture in balance.
 The majority of unbalanced conditions result from excessive applications of various fertilizers and improper cultivation practices.
 These factors can reduce crop quality and result in lower yields.

 What do you test for?
 Cesar Ramirez